The sight of your Great Dane’s body shaking can be unusual and can make you worry.

 Contact your veterinarian immediately when you notice that the shaking lasts for a long time, that is, for more than an hour.

-Also when the shaking is accompanied by other symptoms such as diarrhea, vomiting, excessive panting, drooling, weakness, anxiety, and limping.
+Also your Great Dane’s behavior is unusual or the shaking is accompanied by other symptoms such as diarrhea, vomiting, excessive panting, drooling, weakness, anxiety, and limping.

 These symptoms indicate that a serious medical condition could be the cause of shaking and that medical attention is required.